-How to Select Specialty Adhesives, Sealants and Compounds
+Specialty Adhesives, Sealants, and Compounds Information

 Sealants are liquid compounds that prevent leaks and block the ingress of unwanted materials.
 There are many different types of specialty adhesives, sealants and compounds.
 Examples include levelers, fillers, chocking materials, mastics, caulks, grouts, and thread lockers.

 Specialty adhesives are frequently required for specialty applications.
 For example, products with very high temperature resistance may be used in the aerospace industry, while adhesives featuring high resistance to acids, bases, and strong solvents are used in extreme environments.